Egotistico Fantastico

-Robert Anthony (born June 11, 1982) is an American professional wrestler, better known by his ring name Egotistico Fantastico.
-He is the current NWA National Heavyweight Champion in his first reign under his ring name Cyon.
+Robert Anthony (born June 11, 1982) is an American professional wrestler, better known by his ring name Egotistico Fantastico, known for his time with the National Wrestling Alliance (NWA), where he competed under the ring name Cyon and was a former NWA National Champion.
 He has worked for All Elite Wrestling (AEW), as well as for various independent promotions, most notably Combat Zone Wrestling (CZW) where he is a former CZW World Heavyweight Champion, as well as a former World Junior Heavyweight Champion.
 He is also a one-time CZW Iron Man Champion, and was the last person to hold the championship.

 Professional wrestling career

 Early career (2001–2006)

 Anthony debuted in 2001 under the ring name Egotistico Fantastico, a luchador gimmick, and began competing for Pro Championship Wrestling.
 While in PCW, he captured the promotion's Heavyweight Championship.
 He would also take the gimmick to various promotions, most notably Ring of Honor, ROH's sister promotion Full Impact Pro, and Combat Zone Wrestling.